Porter Martone: International play

-Martone debuted internationally with Team Canada Red at the 2022 World U-17 Hockey Challenge.
-Martone scored 7 goals and 5 assists, tying third in the tournament for most points, to help Canada Red win silver.
+Martone debuted internationally with Canada Red at the 2022 World U-17 Hockey Challenge.
+He recorded seven goals and five assists, tying third in the tournament for most points, to help Canada Red win silver.
 Despite his efforts, he credited Berkly Catton and Michael Misa as the biggest helpers.

-Following the U-17 Hockey Challenge, he was selected as one of the four 16-year-olds for the 2023 IIHF World U18 Championships, scoring 3 goals and 3 assists for a bronze medal.
-Martone was also selected for the 2023 Hlinka Gretzky Cup, scoring 7 goals and 8 assists, helping Canada win a gold medal.
+Following the U-17 Hockey Challenge, he was selected as one of the four 16-year-olds for the 2023 World U18 Championships.
+He recorded three goals and three assists and helped Canada win a bronze medal.
+Martone was also selected for the 2023 Hlinka Gretzky Cup, scoring seven goals and eight assists as Canada won a gold medal.

-Martone was selected as the only returnee and the captain for Canada at the 2024 IIHF World U18 Championships.
-In Canada's third game in the group stage against Czechia, Martone scored a hat-trick, helping secure an 8–1 victory.
-During the U18 Championships, Martone broke an all-time Canadian points record with 22, surpassing Connor Bedard.
-He ended the tournament with 5 goals and 12 assists, winning a gold medal.
-Following the tournament, Martone was named to the 2024 U18 WJC All-Star Team.
+Martone was selected as the only returnee and the captain for Canada at the 2024 World U18 Championships.
+In Canada's third game in the group stage against the Czech Republic, Martone scored a hat-trick, helping secure an 8–1 victory.
+During the tournament, he broke an all-time Canadian points record with 22, surpassing Connor Bedard.
+He ended the tournament with five goals and 12 assists, and also won a gold medal.
+Following the tournament, Martone was named to tournament's media All-Star team.

-Martone joined the Canadian men's national team at its pre-tournament camp for the 2025 IIHF World Championship.
-Though not named to the final roster, he remained with the team as they began the tournament in Stockholm.
-Ahead of Team Canada's final preliminary round game, Martone was added to the roster to replace injured forward Bo Horvat.
-He made his debut with the senior men's national team in Canada's final preliminary round game against Sweden.
+Martone joined the Canada senior team at its pre-tournament camp for the 2025 World Championship.
+Though not named to the final roster, he remained with the team as they began the tournament.
+Ahead of Canada's final preliminary round game, Martone was added to the roster to replace injured forward Bo Horvat.
+He made his debut with senior team in Canada's final preliminary round game against Sweden.

+In December 2025, he was selected to represent Canada junior team at the 2026 World Junior Championships.
+During the tournament he recorded seven goals and six assists in seven games and won a bronze medal.

+Martone joined the Canadian senior team again for the 2026 IIHF World Championship where he scored five points in 10 games.

 Personal life

-His father, Mike, played professional hockey.
-He was drafted 106th overall in the fourth round of the 1996 NHL entry draft by the Buffalo Sabres, but never played in the NHL.
+Martone is a second generation Italian immigrant, his grandfather Joe having emigrated from Italy to Canada with his family when he was nine years old.
+His father, Mike, played professional ice hockey, and was drafted 106th overall in the fourth round of the 1996 NHL entry draft by the Buffalo Sabres, but never played in the NHL.
+He has a younger sister, Audrey, who is committed to play NCAA Division I hockey at Colgate University.